Hamburg; a city of style, culture, waterways and tunnels

 There was a wide variety of food and drinks for breakfast, and all served in a pleasant location.

-Where to eat in Hamburg
+Where to eat and drink in Hamburg

 Labskaus can be made in various ways, although the main ingredients in Gary’s dish were minced beef, egg, beetroot and a side dish of pickles and herring.